Alaska National Interest Lands Conservation Act of 1980

-Recommended for Federal agencies with ANILCA implementation responsibilities, state and local land and resource managers, Native corporations, rural residents and inholders, as well as community leaders, policy makers, consultants, news media, the academic community and the interested public.
+Recommended for Federal agencies with ANILCA implementation responsibilities, state and local land and resource managers, Native corporations, tribal entities, rural residents, inholders, as well as community leaders, policy makers, consultants, news media, the academic community, and interested public.

-Over a dozen presenters include federal and non-federal subject matter experts with extensive ANILCA experience.
+Over a dozen presenters with federal and non-federal subject matter expertise and ANILCA experience.

 General Registration $575.
-Tuition includes two days of instruction, copy of ANILCA & Amendments; presentation documents; and a portable USB drive with relevant laws, regulations and other supporting documents.
-Lunch and snacks are included in the price.
-There is a nonrefundable $75 deposit fee and there are no refunds after 2/3/2020, unless a replacement can be found.
+Tuition includes four half-days of live online instruction, mailed copy of ANILCA & Amendments; presentation and other supporting documents; and a portable USB drive with an extensive collection of relevant laws, regulations and other reference materials.
+There is a nonrefundable $75 deposit fee and there are no refunds, unless a replacement can be found.
 Federal employees must register through DOIU Talent through this link.

-If you are a federal employee, please register at https://doiu.doi.gov/catalog.html?type=c
+If you are a federal employee, please register directly through DOI Talent: https://doitalent.ibc.